Knowing what to do was never the hard part. Starting is.

 How do I begin a task when I feel frozen?

 Shrink the start, not the task.
 You don't have to finish, or even work for long.
 You just have to begin, and the first sixty seconds count.
-Beginary removes the setup between you and that first small action, so there's nothing to organize before you move.
+Beginary removes the setup between you and that first small action, so there's nothing to organise before you move.

 Does Just Start change based on how I feel?